erizov/Professor/semester_16/lecture_115_data_governance_advanced/data_catalog/README.md

 ### Comprehension

 1. Can you explain how Data Catalog works in your own words?
-2. What is the key insight or technique that makes Data Catalog efficient?
+2. What is the key insight or techniquContentat makes Data Catalog efficient?

 ### Analysis